 There are usually two places to look if you are facing network issues

-If the Internet is not working on all the devices connected to the network, then chances are there is a problem with your router /modem.
-You can also look at the ADSL cable to see if it’s broken or twisted.
+If the Internet is not working on all the devices connected to the network, then chances are there is a problem with your Router/Modem.
+You can also have a quick look at the ADSL cable to see if it’s broken or twisted.